Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Introduction

 \subsection{Discovery of cosmic rays}

 Cosmic rays (CRs) are relativistic charged particles that originate from outside the Solar System.
 The highest energy CRs are the fastest nuclei in the Universe, moving close to the speed of light.
 Most CRs are protons and alpha particles.
 Collisions between these primary CRs and atoms or ions in space produce secondary CRs.
 In particular, collisions of primary CRs with the atoms in Earth's atmosphere produce CR muons that can be directly detected at sea level (thousands of these particles will pass through your body in the few minutes it takes to read the introduction to this review).
 CRs were discovered over a century ago by an Austrian-American physicist Victor Hess in Bohemia, which was then part of the Austro-Hungarian Empire.
 In a series of high-altitude balloon flights, Victor Hess measured the rate of ionization as a function of height above ground using an electroscope.
-In 1912, he determined that the ionization rate increased with height above a certain altitude up to four times compared to the value measured at sea level, and this conclusion was unaffected even when the experiments were conducted during a partial solar eclipse \citep{hess_victor_uber_1912}.\footnote{Original publication in German: Hess \href{https://www.mpi-hd.mpg.de/hfm/HESS/public/HessArticle.pdf}{(1912)}; for English translation published in 2018 by Angelis and Schultz, see \citet[][]{hess_observations_1912}.} These experiments firmly established that the source of ionization was extraterrestrial and that the Sun was not the main contributor to the ionizing flux.\footnote{It is worth noting that, in 1912 Domenico Pacini reported on the discovery that the ionizing rate decreased by $\sim (1)$, thus demonstrating that the outflow may be CR driven.\\
+At the time these experiments were conducted it was generally believed that atmospheric ionization was due to radioactivity of the ground but results were inconclusive in part due to instrumentation defects.
+This made determining the source of the ionization a longstanding mystery ever since the discovery of radioactivity in 1896 by Henri Becquerel.
+In 1912, Hess determined that the ionization rate increased with height above a certain altitude up to four times compared to the value measured at sea level, and this conclusion was unaffected even when the experiments were conducted during a partial solar eclipse \citep{hess_victor_uber_1912}.\footnote{Original publication in German: Hess \href{https://www.mpi-hd.mpg.de/hfm/HESS/public/HessArticle.pdf}{(1912)}; for English translation published in 2018 by Angelis and Schultz, see \citet{hess_observations_1912}.} These experiments firmly established that the source of ionization was extraterrestrial and that the Sun was not the main contributor to the ionizing flux.\footnote{It is worth noting that, in 1912 Domenico Pacini reported on the discovery that the ionizing rate decreased by $\sim (1)$, thus demonstrating that the outflow may be CR driven.\\